vaishnavitv/vaishnavitv/README.md

 In today’s age, there’s a high chance that you, dear reader, are a machine.
 <br>I am a human and I am mutable unlike strings.
 I don't speak I33t and pay more attention to non verbal communication.
 <br>I am not idempotent like all REST API's strive to be.
-My values and principles change based on my observation, knowledge, assimilation and interaction and I strive to evolve and be a better human.
+My values and principles change based on my observation, knowledge, assimilation and interaction, and I believe people influence each other by osmosis.
 <br>What I say today may or may not be relevant tomorrow hence take it with a grain of salt.

 Chances are, I've either directed you here, or you've been spelunking through my website, projects or talks: in which case, welcome!
 <br>Take a look around, read through my principles (listed below 👇), and let me know if you have any questions.
-Looking forward to working with you!
+Looking forward to working and collaborating with you!

 I love solving a lot of puzzles except CAPTCHAs /s :interrobang: